 Functions – management

 To be able to load and save, a slot must be selected so that it flashes and then – for security reasons – pressed once again.
 Only the filled slots can be selected for loading.
-All slots except the 32nd slot can be used for storage.
+All slots can be used for storage.
 The function is automatically exited following loading or saving, which is here practical.
-In addition to Copy (including for Library and Effects), this is the only function in a157b that is exited.
+In addition to Copy (including for Library and Effects), this is the only function in a157b that is exited automatically.

 The name of the slot is displayed during loading and defined before storage is carried out.
 To do this, one of the four letters displayed in the matrix can be pressed in the Store function.
 Pressing the bottom part of the letter selects the next letter up and pressing the upper part the previous.